 There are at least 350 common toxins found in the home.
 These include Benzene, Formaldehyde, Acetone, Carbon Tetrachloride, Chloroform, Dichlorobenzene, Ethyl Acetate, Methylene Chloride, and many more.

 These toxins come from the building materials and products we use every day.
-Technology has its dark side once we are made aware of the number of contaminants and the amount of radiation emitted by just our computers, tablets, and smartphones, even our TVs.
+Technology, also, has its dark side once we are made aware of the number of contaminants and the amount of radiation emitted by just our computers, tablets, and smartphones, even our TVs.

 When we bring certain houseplants into our home and work environment, they can not only be used for their ability as air purifying houseplants but they can also provide many other benefits such as:

-Below you will find the top four plants known to be the best air purifiers as well as being non-toxic for use in homes with pets and small children.
+Listed below are the top five plants known to be the best air purifiers as well as being non-toxic for use in homes with pets and small children.

 The spider plant, also known as the airplane plant, is one of the easiest to grow and regrow and one of the easiest to care for houseplants.
 They thrive in cool-to-average home temperatures and prefer dry soil while growing best in bright, indirect sunlight.